immense/Remotely/README.md

 ## HTTP Logging
 You can enable HTTP logging to see all requests and responses in the server logs, including headers.
 This can be helpful for debugging reverse proxy, API, or SignalR issues.
-The option can be enabled it `appsettings.json` or the Server Config page.
+The option can be enabled on the Server Config page.

-You must explicitly set a log level for `Microsoft.AspNetCore.HttpLogging.HttpLoggingMiddleware` for this to work.
-See the [appsettings.json](https://github.com/immense/Remotely/blob/master/Server/appsettings.json) file for an example.

 After changing the above, you must restart the container for the changes to take effect.